Everest 3 Passes Trek - Solo Hiking Guide

 You might want to book a hostel/guest house in Kathmandu (Thamel District) to make it easier when you arrive.

-Hostelworld is an excellent resource for finding lodging in Thamel.
+Hostelworld or Booking.com are an excellent resources for finding lodging in Thamel.
 We stayed at and recommend Elbrus Home.

 Nothing else needs to be booked ahead of time.